March 12 - April 25, 2026

 Adamerovich’s work recalls the dreamlike renderings of Agnes Pelton, and Georgia O'Keefe's color sensibility.
 The voyeuristic portals found in her work articulated through surreal tenebrosity allow a glimpse into something strangely intimate and private, though welcoming of individual interpretation: “Although the experiences I’m able to create are personal, I think the ‘hard-to-place-ness” of being alive is universal in its absolute ridicule.
 Absurdity is a deeply familiar sensation and it runs deep throughout.
 It has everything to do with living in today's world.”

-To be a giant and keep Quiet about it - Margot Samel Gallery, NYC
+To be a giant and keep Quiet about it - Margot Samel Gallery

 Curated by Margot Samel